Agent^2 RL-Bench: Can LLM Agents Engineer Agentic RL Post-Training?: Benchmark Protocol and Task Details

 Table~\ref{tab:appendix_task_protocol} summarizes the task-level evaluation contracts.
 The benchmark is unified at the outer loop, but the inner evaluator, reward source, and horizon differ substantially across tasks.

 \paragraph{Static rule-based tasks.} For GSM8K and HumanEval, the agent receives training data and task descriptions, while held-out evaluation is handled by the benchmark framework.
+GSM8K follows its standard train/test separation.
+HumanEval uses the standard 164 problems split into 82 training-visible problems and 82 held-out grading problems.
 These tasks permit SFT and single-turn RL methods and anchor the low-structure end of the suite.

 \paragraph{Static judge-based tasks.} AlpacaEval 2.0 occupies a middle point between static verification and interactive RL.
 The task remains single-turn, but the reward is supplied by an LLM judge rather than a deterministic checker.